xeaft/librecall/README.md

 Librecall requires 2 python dependencies to run:
 - customtkinter
 - pillow
+- cryptography

 \
 Using `pip`, you can download all dependencies with either `python -m pip install -r requirements.txt`, or `python -m pip install customtkinter pillow`\
 \
 On Linux, you are (as always) recommended to use your package manager for system-wide packages.\
-For Arch Linux you can download all dependencies with `sudo pacman -S python-pillow && yay -S python-customtkinter`.\
+For Arch Linux you can download all dependencies with `sudo pacman -S python-pillow && yay -S python-customtkinter python-cryptography`.\
 For other linux distributions.. *use your distros package manager*

 Now, for the actual program, you can download it with either one of these options: